tsipkens/modalii/README.md

 ### 3.3 +data

-The data package is available to filter or otherwise process data.
+The data package is available to filter or otherwise process TiRe-LII signals.
+For example, the `get_peak_temp` function used a spectroscopic model to estimate the peak temperature from experimental signals, which can then be used to initialize the temperature in a heat transfer model.

 -----------------------------------